mautrix/docs/bridges/src/python/setup/index.md

    your Synapse's `homeserver.yaml` under `app_service_config_files`.
    Restart Synapse to apply changes.
 7. <span class="bridge-filter" bridges="telegram,hangouts">**For mautrix-telegram and mautrix-hangouts only:**</span>
-   Create the database with `alembic upgrade head`.
+   Initialize the database with `alembic upgrade head`.
 If you have a custom config path, use `alembic -x config=/path/to/config.yaml upgrade head`.
 8. Run the bridge `python -m mautrix_$bridge`.